buvis/docs/src/catalogue/frigate.md

 ## Description

-NVR With Realtime Object Detection for IP Cameras
+NVR With Realtime Object Detection for IP Cameras.

 ## k8 at home search